itamarh1999/OOP/README.md

 ### Building the Project
 -install the project into your computer
-- Open a terminal and navigate to the
+- Open a terminal and navigate to the out/artifacts/HW_3_DND_jar directory
-- use  and here you go
+- use "java -jar" {tab} and here you go

 # Game Board